coveo/source.coveo.com/_posts/2020-03-26-6-automatic-credentials-rotation.md

 This is the result of bad error handling on the provider side and simply means that a secret cannot be recreated when already scheduled for deletion.
 Running the following CLI command will fix the problem:
 ``
-aws secrets-manager delete-secret --secret-id my-awesome-secret --force-delete-without-recovery ``
+aws secretsmanager delete-secret --secret-id my-awesome-secret --force-delete-without-recovery ``

 ## 6. When is a Rotation Triggered?